SUFE-AIFLM-Lab/FinEval/docs/en/get_started/quick_start.md

 ## 1. Testing the Llama-2-7b-hf model

-We will take the performance of the Llama-2-7b-hf model as an example to familiarize you with some basic functions of FinEval, which are `zero-shot` and `answer-only` by default.
+We will take the evaluation of the Llama-2-7b-hf model as an example to familiarize you with some basic functions of FinEval.
+The defaults are `zero-shot` and `answer-only`.

 - Make sure you have installed FinEval before running.
 This experiment runs successfully on a single A800 graphics card.
 For a larger number of parameters, please refer to the inference resource size of different models, and choose computing resources reasonably.